 What is your philosophy on art and life?

 What are your professional dreams/goals?

-To make a living out of my art practice and plan few art workshops for my local primary school in Poland.
+To make a living out of my art practice and plan a few art workshops at my former primary school in Poland.

 Describe yourself or your art in three words.